Terms of Business Agreement

 Financial Services Compensation Scheme (FSCS)

 If we are unable to meet our obligations, you may be entitled to compensation from the FSCS.
-If we have advised or arranged insurance for you this will be covered for 90% of a claim, without any upper limit, however compulsory classes of insurance (such as motor insurance) is covered for 100% of a claim.
-Further information is available from the FSCS helpline on 0207 892 7300 and www.fscs.org.uk.
+If we have advised or arranged insurance for you this will be covered for 90% of a claim, without any upper limit, however claims under compulsory insurance, professional indemnity insurance and certain claims for injury, sickness or infirmity of the policyholder are protected at 100%.
+Further information is available from the FSCS helpline on 0800 678 1100 or 020 7741 4100 and www.fscs.org.uk.

 The FSCS is the UK’s statutory fund of last resort for customers of authorised financial services firms.
 Compensation is usually payable if an authorised firm is unable or unlikely to pay claims usually because it has ceased trading or become insolvent